conormcafee/mitso-marketing/src/pages/thoughts/were-hiring-front-end-web-developer.md

 **Requirements**

 * A minimum 3 years experience in a similar role
-* Strong knowledge of HTML, CSS, and jQuery
+* Strong knowledge of HTML and CSS
 * Knowledge of JavaScript
 * Custom Wordpress Theme Development and experience managing and maintaining secure Wordpress sites
 * Solid commercial experience, delivering e-commerce solutions across a range of platforms including WooCommerce and Shopify